 However, data centre loads can be both unpredictable and dynamic, so a UPS could become severely underloaded – and if load levels drop below 25 percent, even modular system efficiency starts falling off.

 Xtra VFI technology prevents this by automatically adjusting the number of active modules to meet current load requirements.
 Excess modules are switched to standby, but remain primed to transfer to active mode if the load increases.
-Fig.2 shows how the Xtra VFI operating mode can enhance efficiency at low load levels for a Kohler PW 9500DPA modular UPS system, with 10 UPS modules (100kW) and total available capacity of 1MW.
+Fig.2 shows how the Xtra VFI operating mode can enhance efficiency at low load levels for a KOHLER PW 9500DPA modular UPS system, with 10 UPS modules (100kW) and total available

 Fig.2: How Xtra VFI improves UPS efficiency on low load